sparerowsacademy/career-guide/README.md

-# career-guide
-A comprehensive guide to starting a career in cybersecurity.

 # Career Guide to Cybersecurity

 Welcome to the Sparerows Academy's comprehensive guide to starting a career in cybersecurity.
 This repository provides step-by-step information to help you navigate the exciting field of cybersecurity, from education and certifications to job opportunities and interview tips.